Why Chinese zodiac signs are different depending on the region...

 you know the difference between a 'Hare' and a 'Rabbit'?
 I confess I

 didn't know the difference for sure before writing this!
 I always

 thought hares were the wild ones, while rabbits were domestic hares.

-There are much more differences, as I know now!
+There are other differences, as I know now!
 No doubt many readers

-either, as we often use the terms interchangeably .
+as we often use the terms interchangeably in some western languages.

 Year of the Rooster or Year of the Chicken?

 too Year of the 'Rooster' is a western translation for this Chinese zodiac sign.
 The Chinese character

 used for this animal does not clarify if it is a male or female,

 but western languages do.
 So it could as well mean 'chicken' instead of 'rooster'.